Prof Gary Higgs

 Main Teaching subjects and course leadership

-- MSc Computing Schemes: IS4S702 GIS Applications (Module Leader) and IS4S704 Independent Study in Computing
+- MSc Computing Schemes: IS4S766 GIS Principles and Practice (Module Leader)

 - BSc/MSc Project Supervision